maghribalramahi83/sdn-load-balancing/Proposed Queueing-Theory Algorithm/README.md

-# DLBQT: A Queueing Theory-Based Dynamic Load Balancing Algorithm for Optimizing Software-Defined Networking Performance in Homogeneous and Heterogeneous Environments
+#  A Queueing Theory-Based Dynamic Load Balancing Algorithm for Optimizing Software-Defined Networking Performance in Homogeneous and Heterogeneous Environments

 ***